 - 1. Define financial system.
 Explain the significance or importance of financial system in an economy. - 2.
 Discuss the components/structure of financial system of India. - 3.
 Carefully explain the functions of financial system in an economy like India. - 4.
 What are financial intermediaries?
-Discuss the role of financial intermediaries in the economic development of a country. - 5.
+Discuss the role of financial intermediaries in economic development of a country. - 5.
 What are commercial banks?
-Discuss the structure of scheduled commercial banks in - 6.
-Analyse the role of commercial banks in the economic development of a country.

-- 7. How do commercial banks make a multiple expansion of credit?
+Discuss the structure of scheduled commercial banks in India. - 6.
+Analyse the role of commercial banks in economic development of a country. - 7.
+How do commercial banks make a multiple expansion of credit?
 What are the limitations of this credit creation process? - 8.
 What is a central bank?
 Discuss the major functions of Reserve Bank of India. - 9.
 Critically examine the credit control policy of the RBI. - 10.
-Write a note on the actual performance of EXIM Bank of India. - 11.
+What are the objectives of IFCI?
+Discuss the major functions of IFCI. - 11.
+Briefly describe the functions of IDBI and make a brief evaluation of those functions. - 12.
+What are the objectives of ICICI?
+Make a critical assessment of the performance of ICICI in the light of those objectives. - 13.
+Write a note on the actual performance of EXIM bank of India. - 14.
 What are the objectives of SIDBI?
-Discuss the functions and the actual performance of SIDBI. - 12.
+Discuss the functions and the actual performance of SIDBI. - 15.
+Describe the lending operations of State Financial Corporations.
+How far are they satisfactory? - 16.
 Briefly analyse the functions of NABARD.
-Make a critical evaluation of its actual performance. - 13.
-Evaluate the role of development banks in promoting economic growth of India. - 14.
+Make a critical evaluation of its actual performance. - 17.
+Evaluate the role of development banks in promoting economic growth of India. - 18.
 What are the main objectives of LICI?
-Discuss the functions and the investment policy of LICI. - 15.
+Discuss the functions and investment policy of LICI. - 19.
 What is IRDA?
-What are its major powers to regulate the insurance sector of India? - 16.
+What are its major powers to rectify the insurance sector of India? - 20.
 Mention the major objectives of GICI?
-Evaluate the functions performed by GICI in recent years. - 17.
+Evaluate the functions performed by GICI in recent years. - 21.
 What are the benefits of investing in UTI?
-Make a brief evaluation of the performance of UTI. - 18.
+Make a brief evaluation of the performance of UTI. - 22.
+Explain the liquidity premium theory of term structure of interest rates. - 23.
+Write an essay on features and trends of interest rates in India. - 24.
 What are financial markets?
-Describe the structure of Indian financial market. - 19.
+Describe the structure of Indian financial market. - 25.
 What are the functions of financial markets?
-Discuss the major reforms in financial markets of India in recent years. - 20.
-Examine the role of financial markets in the economic development of a country. - 21.
-What is money market?
-Discuss the important functions of money market. - 22.
-Briefly mention the reforms in Indian money market in recent years. - 23.
+Discuss the major reforms in financial markets of India in recent years. - 26.
+Examine the role of financial markets in economic development of a country.

+- 27. What is money market?
+Discuss the important functions of money market. - 28.
+Briefly mention the reforms in Indian money market in recent years. - 29.
 What is capital market?
-Discuss the role of capital market in the economic development of a country. - 24.
-Briefly describe the structure of Indian capital market. - 25.
+Discuss the role of capital market in economic development of a country. - 30.
+Briefly describe the structure of Indian capital market. - 31.
 What is new issue market?
-Discuss the functions of new issue market. - 26.
-Describe the issue mechanism of an IPO. - 27.
-Discuss the Book Building Method or Tender Method of issuing an IPO. - 28.
-Discuss the merits and demerits of listing securities on a stock exchange. - 29.
+Discuss the functions of new issue market. - 32.
+Describe the issue mechanism of an IPO. - 33.
+Discuss the Book Building Method or Tender Method of issuing an IPO. - 34.
+Discuss the merits and demerits of listing securities on a stock exchange. - 35.
 What are the objectives of SEBI?
-Describe the major functions of SEBI. - 30.
+Describe the major functions of SEBI. - 36.
 What is a merchant bank?
-Discuss the functions/services of merchant banking. - 31.
-Discuss SEBI guidelines in respect of code of conduct of merchant banks. - 32.
-Describe the merits and demerits of credit rating. - 33.
-Evaluate the role of SEBI in investors' protection. - 34.
-Discuss the functions of grievance cells in stock exchange. - 35.
+Discuss the functions/services of merchant banking. - 37.
+Discuss SEBI guidelines in respect of code of conduct of merchant banks. - 38.
+Describe the merits and demerits of credit rating. - 39.
+Evaluate the role of SEBI in investors' protection. - 40.
+Discuss the functions of grievance cells in stock exchange. - 41.
 Discuss the roles of court (Law) and media in protecting the investors in a stock exchange.